 Design thinking embodies skills that will be valued in jobs that haven’t been created yet.
 However, it can be extremely challenging for high school students to learn about the many career opportunities in the design world.
 How can you provide high school students with a platform to be able to discover design and careers for themselves?

 The part that high schoolers struggle with is the first step: asking the correct questions.
 In a world as open ended as the design industry, the most overwhelming thing is not knowing where to begin.
-Point doesn't know what questions these high schoolers will ask as well, but by taking the first step and presenting popular questions, the app allows curious students to dive deeper with their many follow-up questions about the design world.
+Point provides users a platform to discover, ask questions, and learn about how the world is designed around them however big or small.

 We wanted to keep a very simple framework to allow for the freedom of discovery to continue unhindered.
 Therefore, we wanted to design a very basic flow for the app that was both familiar and clear